Diocese of Ondo: History

 On 12 January 1943 the Vicariate of Ondo-Ilorin, consisting of the Civil Provinces of Ondo and Ilorin, was carved out of both the Vicariate of Asaba-Benin and the Vicariate of the Bight of Benin.
-Bishop Thomas Hughes S.M.A. was the Vicar Apostolic.
+Bishop Thomas Hughes S.M.A. was the vicar apostolic.
 In 1950, this Vicariate of Ondo-Ilorin became the Diocese of Ondo.
-His Lordship, Most Rev. Bishop Hughes, S.M.A., was appointed Bishop of this new Diocese.
-On his death in 1957, he was succeeded by his Lordship, Most Rev. Dr. William R. Field, S.M.A., consecrated Bishop on 27 April 1958.
+Bishop Hughes, S.M.A., was appointed bishop of this new diocese.
+On his death in 1957, he was succeeded by Dr. William R. Field, S.M.A., consecrated bishop on 27 April 1958.

-On 6 December 1960, the Prefecture of Ilorin was carved out of the Diocese of Ondo with Bishop William Mahony, SMA as its first Bishop.
+On 6 December 1960, the Prefecture of Ilorin was carved out of the Diocese of Ondo with Bishop William Mahony, SMA, as its first bishop.

-On 10 October 1971, His Lordship, Most Rev. Dr. Michael O. Fagun, became the first Auxiliary Bishop of Ondo Diocese and when the Diocese of Ekiti was detached from the Diocese of Ondo on 10 October 1972, he became first diocesan bishop of Ekiti.
+On 10 October 1971, Dr. Michael O. Fagun became the first auxiliary bishop of Ondo Diocese and when the Diocese of Ekiti was detached from the Diocese of Ondo on 10 October 1972, he became first diocesan bishop of Ekiti.

-On 21 April 1974, his Lordship, Most Rev Dr. Francis F. Alonge, was ordained the Auxiliary Bishop of Ondo Diocese, and on the retirement of Bishop Field, he became the diocesan bishop and his episcopal enthronement took place in the Sacred Heart Cathedral, Akure, on 22 August 1976.
+On 21 April 1974, Dr. Francis F. Alonge was ordained the auxiliary bishop of Ondo Diocese, and on the retirement of Bishop Field, he became the diocesan bishop and his episcopal enthronement took place in the Sacred Heart Cathedral, Akure, on 22 August 1976.